 Measure Details How did you spend your service pupil premium allocation last academic year?
-What was the impact of that spending on service pupil premium eligible pupils?
+Materials such as laptop What was the impact of that spending on service pupil premium eligible pupils?
+6/9 subjects were on or above target for the year 11 student